kshedden/case_studies/methods/power.md

 Since the standard error does not involve $r$, we can only consider the sample size $n$.
 Setting $1/\sqrt{n} = 0.05$ yields $n=400$.
-This is a quick and easy way to set sample sizes for simple correlation analyses.
+This is a quick and easy way to set sample sizes for studies involving simple correlation analyses.

 ## Paired t-test